 This graph compares linear and non-linear amplification for a specific hearing loss and hearing aid.
 The solid line shows the combined effect of the hearing aid's amplified sound and direct transmitted sound for a specific frequency.

-Personalized compression is made possible with the help of artificial intelligence (AI).
+Personalised compression is made possible with the help of artificial intelligence (AI).
 The hearing aid's AI engine provides users with a series of A-B comparisons, where they can choose how much they prefer different sound settings, including both gain and compression.
-Based on these preferences, the AI engine creates personalized compression settings for the user.
+Based on these preferences, the AI engine creates personalised compression settings for the user.

-Overall, the personalized approach of MySound allows for the best possible listening experience for the individual hearing aid user.
+Overall, the personalised approach of MySound allows for the best possible listening experience for the individual hearing aid user.